JiminGo-Research/jimingo-research.github.io/_projects/11_project.md

 ---
 layout: page
-title: ElectroTwin: A Digital Twin-Driven Framework for Designing and Scheduling of Electroplating Facilities
+title: ElectroTwin
-description:
+description: A Digital Twin-Driven Framework for Designing and Scheduling of Electroplating Facilities
 img:
 importance: 1
 category: Undergraduate